Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Appendix

-We have plotted in Fig.~8 the evolution of the exciton population at different sites for QSW model with pure dephasing at $\omega=0.19$ (temperature$=77K$) and the same for Hoyer, et. al.'s model at $77K$, we also put the plots for QSW model with pure dephasing at $300K$ for comparison.
+We have plotted in Fig.~\ref{sitewisepopdec} the evolution of the exciton population at different sites for QSW model with only incoherent scattering at $\omega=0.19$ ( temperature$77~K$) and the same for Hoyer, et. al.'s model at $77~K$.
+We also put the plots for the same at $300~K$ for comparison.
 As Hoyer, et. al.'s model did not have the plot for site $1$, we omit site $1$ from this analysis.
-To show the plot for Hoyer, et. al.'s model at $77K$, we have extracted data from Fig.~3(d) of Ref.~\cite{Hoyer_2010} using GRABIT\cite{GRABIT} tool for MATLAB.
-We see that there is remarkable similarity in the plot at $77K$ for QSW with pure dephasing and Hoyer's model.
-But, these plots do not coincide, which leads to slightly different localization time.
-From Figures~8(a-f) we see that the site population for each site in the pure dephasing model at $\omega=0.19$ (temperature$=77K$) reaches a peak at a slightly later time as compared to Hoyer's model at $77K$.
-This agrees with the slightly higher localization time of $81 fs$ in case of QSW with pure dephasing as compared to $70 fs$ in the case Hoyer's model.
-Also from Figures~8(a-f) we see that for QSW model with pure dephasing at $\omega=0.486$ (temperature$=300K$) the population at each site reaches a peak even later.
-This again agrees with the increased localization time, which is $150 fs$ for QSW model with pure dephasing at $300K$.
-In conclusion, localization time is more at $300K$ than at $77K$ for QSW model with pure dephasing.
-This explains the major departure from Hoyer's model which has same localization time, that is $70 fs$ for both $77K$ and $300K$.
-A housekeeping note on the use of GRABIT\cite{GRABIT} tool, that in Fig.~3(d) of Ref.~\cite{Hoyer_2010} the x-axis is in logarithmic scale.
-GRABIT can only be used for uniformly scaled axes.
-So we set the lower limit of the x-axis as $0$ and upper limit as $4$.
-So that after converting to log scale the limits will be $1$ and $10^{4}$, as in the original graph.
+To show the plot for the same at $77~K$, we have extracted data from Fig.~3(d) of Ref.~\cite{Hoyer_2010} using an online tool, WebPlotDigitizer~\cite{rohatgi2017webplotdigitizer}.
+We see that although the values are a bit different, the trend followed is similar in the plot for QSW with only incoherence and Hoyer's model at $77~K$.
+And since these plots do not coincide, this leads to different localization time.
+From Figs.~\ref{sitewisepopdec}(a-f) we see that the site population for each site in the only incoherence scheme at $\omega=0.19$ (temperature $77~K$) reaches a peak at a slightly earlier time as compared to Ref.~\cite{Hoyer_2010} at $77~K$.
+This agrees with the slightly lower localization time of $60.91 fs$ in case of QSW with only incoherence as compared to $70~fs$ in the case Hoyer's model.
+Also from Figs.~\ref{sitewisepopdec}(a-f) we see that for only incoherent scattering scheme at $\omega=0.45$ ( temperature $ 300~K$), the population at each site reaches a peak even earlier.
+This again agrees with the decreased localization time, which is $17.15 fs$ for QSW model with only incoherence at $300~K$.
+In conclusion, localization time is less at $300~K$ than at $77~K$ for QSW model with only incoherence.
+This explains the major departure from Hoyer's model which has same localization time, that is $70~fs$ for both $77~K$ and $300~K$.
+A housekeeping note on the use of the WebPlotDigitizer~\cite{rohatgi2017webplotdigitizer} tool, that in Fig.~3(d) of Ref.~\cite{Hoyer_2010} the x-axis is in logarithmic scale.
 We extract the data points by manually clicking on the graph.
-We then scale the extracted x-axis data to log scale with base $10$ to get the exact data points, see also Ref.~\cite{wout} wherein GRABIT has also been employed for log axis similarly.
+WebPlotDigitzer interpolates and gives us the data points of the graph as a .csv file.